 Many marriages fail when the husband is sent to prison.
 Wives with incarcerated husbands often struggle with loneliness, financial insecurity, increased family responsibility, and social stigma.
 Unsatisfied sexual urges is another major issue that is difficult to cope with.
 A large percentage of wives in this situation choose to move to a new community, file papers for divorce and move on with their lives.

 Regular communication that is positive and upbuilding is key to a happy marriage.
 Marriage mates who are constantly sharing their thoughts and emotions with each other are less likely to feel lonely, neglected, or unappreciated.
 Do not assume that your partner knows what you are feeling or thinking.
 Clear communication will help both of you to know what to do in order to overcome or cope with any issues that may arise.

 Once both partners know what they need to do, it is important to put your plans into action.
-Share responsibilities to ensure one partner is not overly burdened.
-Perform unexpected acts of kindness to show your spouse that you really care.
+Share responsibilities to ensure one partner is not overly burdened and perform unexpected acts of kindness to show your spouse that you really care.
+You may also seek professional relationship advice from a marriage counselor.
 And when your partner makes a mistake, your willingness to forgive him or her will be vital to keeping your relationship intact.